Advanced Vocabulary Editing

 IRI patterns

-Note that this IRI uses an increment method for generating a concept ID - the next concept IRI added to this vocabulary would have the suffix 15327.
-This incremented number doesn't mean anything - we can't tell what the concept is about just by looking at this number.
-Any vocabulary could use this same increment method, and therefore this ID would appear for concepts in different vocabularies.
+Note that this example IRI uses an increment method for generating a Concept ID - the next Concept IRI added to this vocabulary would have the suffix 15327.
+This incremented number doesn't mean anything - we can't tell what the Concept is about just by looking at this number.
+Any vocabulary could use this same increment method, and therefore this ID could be used for a Concept in different vocabulary.
 The IRI as a whole, however, is unique.

 http://vocabulary.curriculum.edu.au/crossCurriculum/f7f47140-a85e-498b-9367-0d468082fc2b